High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Results and Discussion

-For comparison, calculations in hadronic~\cite{blunden03} and partonic~\cite{chen04} frameworks give small nonlinear contributions at these $Q^2$ values, consistent with the limits set by these measurements, although the overall size of the TPE contributions in these calculations is insufficient to fully resolve the discrepancy.
-Chen~\etal~\cite{chen07} parametrized the TPE contributions to $\sigma_R$ based on crossing symmetry, yielding somewhat larger nonlinear contributions, although the predicted $P_2$ is particularly sensitive to the exact $\varepsilon$ range examined.
+For comparison, calculations in hadronic~\cite{blunden03} and partonic~\cite{chen04} frameworks give small nonlinear contributions at these $Q^2$ values, consistent with the limits we set, although the overall size of the TPE contributions in these calculations is insufficient to fully resolve the discrepancy.
+Chen~\etal~\cite{chen07} parametrized the TPE contributions based on crossing symmetry, yielding somewhat larger nonlinear contributions, although the predicted $P_2$ is particularly sensitive to the exact $\varepsilon$ range examined.
 Calculations of the curvature in partonic models using generalized parton distribution (GPDs) as input~\cite{abidin08} showed large sensitivity of the parameter $P_2$ to the type of GPDs used.
 Calculations based on modified Regge GPDs~\cite{abidin08} yielded negative values for $P_2$ and about 1.4$\sigma$ away from $\langle P_2 \rangle$ = 0.013$\pm$0.033 obtained for the points $Q^2$ = 2.64 and 3.20~GeV$^2$ from this work.
-An extended set of Super-Rosenbluth measurements, with dedicated kinematics aimed at optimizing the search for nonlinearity in the Rosenbluth plots was run in Hall C Jefferson Lab and the analysis of the data is currently underway~\cite{e05017}.